 Pain Management After Total Knee Replacement

-Pain after Total Knee Replacement
+Pain After Total Knee Replacement

 The knee is the biggest, most complex and nerve-rich joint in the body.
 When overused, the knee will react sharply, causing discomfort and pain.
 Instead, one should try to be active in short spurts and rest for longer periods of time in between.
 As the knee feels stronger and has less pain and swelling, one may try to increase his or her activities, as tolerated.

 After your knee surgery, your orthopedic surgeon will most likely have you on narcotic pain medication.
-You can expect to be medicated for at least a few weeks.
-As with all narcotics, there are side effects, therefore one should follow the instructions exactly as they are prescribed.
-The importance of medication is stressed for one simple reason.
+Pain management after a knee replacement is an absolutely necessary part of recovery.
+You can expect to take your medications for a few weeks.
+As with all narcotics, there are side effects, therefore one should follow the instructions exactly as they are written.
+The importance of medication is important for one simple reason.
 Pain causes swelling, which can interfere with your physical therapy, your healing, and your progress.
 At lower pain levels, the medication your doctor gives you will work more quickly.
 However, the more the pain is permitted to build up, the longer the drug takes to become effective.

 It is important to remember that sometimes pain can persist in one form or another for many weeks.
 This is normal.
 In addition, your physical therapy may cause some pain in your joints.
 You can prepare yourself for this pain with a dose of medication about an hour before your physical therapy sessions.
 Educating yourself about pain before you are in pain can significantly reduce fears and help you manage your expectations.
-Follow a simple mantra when practicing pain management for total knee surgery:
+Follow a simple mantra when practicing pain management for total knee surgery: The RICE Protocol